ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 * chrome dev tools -> profile -> cpu profile: *record*
 * selected a number of items on the page & pressed run
 * viewed the event in the profile, and noted the run time

-Times were recorded three times each & averaged.
+* repeat 3 times & take the average

-*Note: [Angular's Benchpress](https://github.com/angular/angular/blob/master/modules/benchpress/docs/index.md) would have been a great candidate over manual labor here.
-Unfortunately, it's still in development without docs or samples.*
+*Note: Angular's framework agnostic [Benchpress](https://github.com/angular/angular/blob/master/modules/benchpress/docs/index.md) would have been a great candidate over manual labor here.
+Unfortunately, Benchpress is still in development and could use some docs or samples.*

 ##### Method